 Users are happy about the change too.
 Collins said, “One thing that I’ve noticed that is a huge improvement with the system is I am constantly giving input to our IT department to make improvements and changes.
 Oftentimes in the past, those would take months or years to implement.
 Today, it can be as quick as a day to turn around for an idea for process improvement, which is very valuable for our entire business.”

 “This has been exciting for us.
 At Brunswick Bowling Products, we’ve adapted to the world over time.
 We’ve been in business for a long time.
 Our systems need to have the same level of longevity and flexibility that our business has had for over 100 years,” said Arteaga.

-To learn more about Brunswick’s story, read the full case study here.
+To learn more about Brunswick’s experience with LANSA’s low-code development platform, read the full case study here.